Philippe Herreweghe: Career

 In 1970, Herreweghe founded the Collegium Vocale Gent with a group of fellow students.
 Nikolaus Harnoncourt and Gustav Leonhardt took notice of his musical approach and invited him and the Collegium Vocale Gent to join them in their recordings of the complete Bach cantatas.

 Herreweghe's approach to Baroque music was soon drawing praise and in 1977 he founded another ensemble in Paris, La Chapelle Royale, to perform the music of the French Golden Age, Campra, Lully, Charpentier, Delalande, Dumont, Gille.
 From 1982 to 2002 he was artistic director of the Académies Musicales de Saintes.

 During this period, Herreweghe started several other groups and ensembles with whom he made historically appropriate and well-thought-out interpretations of repertoire stretching from the Renaissance to contemporary music.
 They include the Ensemble Vocal Européen, specialised in Renaissance polyphony, and the Orchestre des Champs Élysées, founded in 1991 with the aim of playing Classical and Romantic repertoire on original instruments.

 Since 2009, Herreweghe and Collegium Vocale Gent have been actively working on the development of a large European-level symphonic choir, at the invitation of the prestigious Accademia Chigiana in Siena and since 2011 with the support of the European Union's Cultural Programme.

 For some time Herreweghe has been active performing the great symphonic works, from Beethoven to Gustav Mahler.
 He has been principal conductor of the Antwerp Symphony Orchestra since 1997.

 As a guest conductor, Herreweghe has conducted a number of well-known orchestras, including the Royal Concertgebouw Orchestra, the Stavanger Symphony Orchestra, the Rotterdam Philharmonic, the Dutch Broadcasting Orchestra, the Mahler Chamber Orchestra, the Berlin and Vienna Philharmonic Orchestras, and the Antwerp Symphony Orchestra.
 He was artistic director of the Festival of Saintes and was permanent guest conductor of the Netherlands Radio Chamber Philharmonic from 2008 to 2013.

 Herreweghe is principally known as a conductor of the music of Johann Sebastian Bach.
 He is regarded by leading Bach scholars today as a founding father of the Baroque authentic practice, original-instrument movement and one of record label Harmonia Mundi's most prolific recording artists, with over 60 albums to his name.
+In 2005, he was featured in BBC's Bach Christmas broadcasts.

+Ted Libbey notes Herreweghe's "special way with voices", particularly praising his "beautifully paced and coherent realization" of the Mass in B Minor.

 He is married to Ageet Zweistra.